-This computer employee exemption only applies to certain areas of work, which many Department of Labor (DOL) experts refer to as the hardware/software distinction.
+Duties and Qualifications: This computer employee exemption only applies to certain areas of work, which many Department of Labor (DOL) experts refer to as the hardware/software distinction.
 Generally speaking, if an employee’s job is to create, analyze, and test software, the employee is exempt from overtime pay.
-However, if the employee’s job is to fix or administer hardware, the employee is most likely non-exempt and therefore must be paid overtime for all hours worked over forty in a single workweek, regardless of his or her weekly or hourly pay.
+However, if the employee’s job is to fix or administer hardware, the employee is most likely non-exempt and therefore must be paid overtime for all hours worked over forty in a single workweek, or 12 in a single day, regardless of his or her weekly or hourly pay.

-For the exemption to apply for a computer employee, the employee must work as a computer programmer, computer systems analyst, computer programmer, software engineer, or other similar career in the computer field with their main duty consisting of one or more of the following, according to the DOL.
+For the exemption to apply for a computer employee, the employee must work as a computer programmer, computer systems analyst, software engineer, or other similar career in the computer field.
+According to the Colorado Department of Labor, the exemption covers an employee who:

 - The application of systems analysis techniques and procedures, including consulting with users, to determine hardware, software or system functional specifications; and/or